 And now it's time for a training camp today with Neil Roberts and the Minnesota Vikings.

 All right.
-They will talk the season ahead when we come back.
+And we'll talk to another receiver when we come back.

-Good stuff, Randy.
-Thanks for that.
-And hey, that brings this one to a close until next time.
-I'm Neil Roberts.
+Great stuff, Randy, as always, thanks for that.
+And that brings this report to a close.
+Until next time, I'm Neil Roberts.